 Even simple changes such as an address change should be noted.
 The best practice is to store all important files, documents, receipts, and previous versions of the operating agreement in a designated space.
 For complex changes, it is best to hire professionals.

 Also, you should keep your records on file for 3-5 years.
 The IRS states that, in general, you need to keep records until the period of limitations runs out.
 This applies to tax returns and property-related records.
 Some creditors, investors, or insurance companies may require you to keep the records longer than the IRS does.

-We’ve provided a list of websites that will allow you to easily create an operating agreement below.
+Below is a list of websites that will allow you to create an operating agreement.

 Free Operating Agreement Templates

 Generate Your Own Operating Agreement

 Putting an operating agreement together is a critical task for the success of your business and it is advised that you create one.
 An operating agreement provides a clear set of rules that help map out the structure of how your company will be run.
 Most important, it will enforce asset protection, assignment and limitations of powers, profit/loss sharing, and ownership.